-Valued at $50.4 billion in 2018, the global ride-hailing market is estimated to reach $120.2 billion by 2024, witnessing a CAGR of 13.0% during 2019–2024.
+The ride-hailing market size was $50.4 billion in 2018, and it is expected to reach $120.2 billion by 2024, progressing at a CAGR of 13.0% during 2019–2024.

 The global ride-hailing market was consolidated in nature, characterized by the presence of established players such as Beijing Xiaoju Technology Co.
 Ltd. (Didi Chuxing), and Uber Technologies Inc. Besides, Grab Holdings Inc., ANI Technologies Pvt.
 Ltd. (Ola), Yandex.Taxi B.V., Gett Inc., FREE NOW, inDriver, RideCell Inc., Bolt Technology OÜ, VOXTUR SAS, and Addison Lee Ltd. are the other players operating in the market.